What Is Predictive Maintenance? (Types, Examples & Benefits)

 Predictive maintenance infographic

 Implementing a predictive maintenance plan in your business requires that you first identify a list of critical assets for the program’s implementation.
 Afterward, establish a baseline of all identified equipment, and monitor each piece of machinery regularly to assess condition.
-It is not possible to determine whether machinery may be malfunctioning if it’s not monitored regularly.
+This will help you determine if machinery is malfunctioning.

 After identifying your most valuable assets and equipment, here are additional steps to help you begin applying predictive maintenance to your business:

-• Step 3: Install IoT sensors on your equipment — The failure modes that you have identified for a piece of equipment will help you determine the type of sensors that you’ll need to install.
+• Step 3: Install IoT sensors on your equipment.
+The failure modes you identified for a piece of equipment will help you determine the type of sensors to install.
 For instance, a rotating equipment will need a vibration meter to detect the common faults a rotating equipment is prone to.

-• Step 6: Set up alerts for detections — Connect your condition-monitoring devices to a CMMS to alert your technician to do a manual inspection when an anomaly in an equipment is detected.
+• Step 6: Set up alerts for detections.
+Connect your condition-monitoring devices to a CMMS to alert your technician of an anomaly in equipment.

 Why worry when you can Coast?